huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_group_membership.md

 # huaweicloud_identity_group_membership

 Manages a User Group Membership resource within HuaweiCloud IAM service.
-This is an alternative to `huaweicloud_identity_group_membership_v3`

 Note: You *must* have admin privileges in your HuaweiCloud cloud to use this resource.